About the Artist

 Happier with Less

-I have been full-time self-employed since 2002 when I decided that I would not return to my life on Wall Street and have not looked back since.
+I’ve been full-time self-employed since 2002 when I decided that I would not return to my life on Wall Street and have not looked back since.
 I have never worked harder than I have as a creative business owner but have never been more happy with my career choices.
 I juggle my own business with managing my responsibilities as a mom of two very passionate and busy children, both musically gifted and always making sure that I take time for myself.
 I don’t make as much money as I did when I was working for a hedge fund, that is for sure, but I am richer with experience and have learned to be happier with less.

 Frequently Asked Questions